lpmatos/algorithms/README.md

 ## ➤ License <a name = "license"></a>

-This project is distributed under the MIT License.
-See [LICENSE](LICENSE) file for more information.
+This repository is released under the [MIT license](https://opensource.org/licenses/MIT).
+In short, this means you are free to use this software in any personal, open-source or commercial projects.
+Attribution is optional but appreciated.

 ---